w3c/wot-arduino/readme.md

 Every attempt is being made to reduce the memory footprint.
 If you have suggestions for further improvments, please let us know!

+More design details can be found in the long thread [Design questions for implementing the Web of Things in C](https://github.com/w3c/wot-arduino/issues/1).

 ## Prerequisites